BhagathNaresh/Naresh/README.md

 # WebPage-With-Animation
-This is a Simple WebPage created using HTML , CSS and JS and Some Animations.And It is Fully Responsive.
+This is a Simple WebPage created using HTML , CSS and Some Animations.And It is Fully Responsive.